hashmark-lang/hashmark-parser/docs/schemas.md

+---
+id: schemas
+title: HashML Schemas
-# Hashml Schemas
+sidebar_label: HashML Schemas
+---

-Hashml places a lot of importance on schemas.
+HashML places a lot of importance on schemas.
 A schema describes the supported tags, and places constraints on where they can appear.
-Hashml schemas are written in Hashml.
+HashML schemas are written in HashML.
 The supported tags are described by the schema schema, which is available in [`src/schema-schema.hm`](../src/schema-schema.hm).

 ## Example
 A schema looks like this: